Difference Between Aster and Spindle Fibres

 What are Spindle Fibres?

-Spindle fibres are microscopic tubules that create the meiotic and mitotic spindle in cell division.
+Spindle fibers are microscopic tubules that create the meiotic and mitotic spindle in cell division.
 These are protein-based structures and also they split the genes in cells.
-Spindle fibres can also be referred to as mitotic spindles in mitosis because they create identical genetically identical daughter cells as well as meiotic spindles during meiosis because it creates gametes having only half of the number of chromosomes as the parent cell.
-Thus, spindle fibers are able the ability to divide their chromosomes equally into two cells that are derived of a parent the division of cells.
+Spindle fibers can also be referred to as mitotic spindles in mitosis because they create identical genetically identical daughter cells as well as meiotic spindles during meiosis.

-In this manner Spindle fibres are able to move their chromosomes through attachment to centromeres and chromosomal arms.
-When in prophase, spindle fibers develop at the opposing cells’ poles as cells expand, spindle fibres expand.
-Sister chromatids join to spindle fibers through their the kinetochores.
-When metaphase is occurring, spindle fibres are known as polar fibres which extends outwards from the cell’s poles to the middle point.
+When metaphase is occurring, spindle fibers are known as polar fibers which extend outwards from the cell’s poles to the middle point.
 Chromosomes are placed at the center by the pull of spindle fibers.
-When anaphase occurs, spindle fibres reduce in size, while sister chromatids pull towards opposite poles.
+When anaphase occurs, spindle fibers reduce in size, while sister chromatids pull towards opposite poles.
 In telophase, spindle fibers are dispersed as chromosomes split.

 Spindle structure